The Harvest Shall Come: Synopsis

 The opening titles appear over scenes of farm workers stacking hay.

-The film opens in 1900 when Tom Grimwood as a boy leaves his family cottage carrying his trunk to take a job on a farm for a weekly wage of 2/6 plus keep.
+In 1900, Tom Grimwood as a boy leaves his family cottage, carrying his trunk to take a job on a farm for a weekly wage of 2/6 plus keep.
 The commentary notes that farm workers receive the lowest pay and worst housing of all workers, but that there had been improvements since 1870.

 Tom is taught to work the plough, the harrow and other horse-drawn machinery, and learns skills such as milking and scything.

-At the age of 21 Tom gets a new job, which pays 14/- a week and comes with a run-down cottage, so he can afford to marry his sweetheart.

-The film moves forward to a scene where the couple have three small children, but still have no sink in the cottage.
+At the age of 21, Tom gets a new job, which pays 14/- a week and comes with a run-down cottage, so he can afford to marry his sweetheart.
+The couple have three small children, but still have no sink in the cottage.

-In World War I (1914–18) farm workers manage to gain better wages.
+In the First World War (1914–18), farm workers manage to gain better wages.
 After the war, despite the promises of politicians, wages sink to just 30/- per week.

 Although Tom wants to leave for a better job, he cannot afford to move from the cottage.
 The film shows that in the interwar period standards of living in the country generally improved, but agricultural wages declined when imported corn depressed prices.

 Tom is laid off for a while and forced to dig ditches "on relief".
 His son decides to move to the town, where there are better opportunities.

-With the outbreak of World War II in 1939 imports are restricted and as much land as possible must be brought under cultivation.
+With the outbreak of the Second World War in 1939, imports are restricted and as much land as possible must be brought under cultivation.
 Agricultural labor conditions improve again and wages rise to 60/- a week, although prices also rise.
 A radio announcer says that the government will look after farm workers.
 Tom's wife is skeptical, saying "They said all that in the last war".

 The film ends with scenes illustrating the importance of agriculture around the world.